Tulloch (horse): 1956/1957: Two-Year-Old Season

 Tulloch made his debut in the Breeders' Plate in the spring of 1956 where he was the favourite but was defeated by Flying Kurana.
 A week later, Tulloch won the Canonbury Stakes.

-He was then sent to Melbourne where he raced three times, winning twice but defeated in the Maribyrnong Plate by Concert Star.
+He was then sent to Melbourne where he raced three times, winning twice but was defeated in the Maribyrnong Plate by Concert Star.

 Resuming in the autumn, Tulloch was placed second in his first two starts, a 2yo handicap in Sydney and the Merson Cooper Stakes.

 He then won the seven furlong VRC Sires Produce Stakes, defeating Ace High.
 In his next start, dropping back a furlong, Ace High turned the tables on Tulloch in the Ascot Vale Stakes.

 Returning to Sydney, Tulloch won the Fairfield Handicap at Warwick Farm Racecourse before meeting only two other horses in the AJC Sires Produce Stakes.
 Todman and Prince Darius were to prove themselves as worthy foes, however were no match for Tulloch, who at this stage was undefeated at seven furlongs.
 Todman turned the tables in the Champagne Stakes (dropping back to 6F) beating Tulloch by six lengths.
 Before heading for a spell, Smith and Tulloch travelled to Brisbane where Tulloch won the QTC Sires Produce Stakes.

 His record at the end of his 2yo season stood at 13:7-6-0.
 Tulloch had won the VRC, AJC and QTC Sires Produce Stakes, the Cannonbury Stakes as well as 2yo races at Caulfield, Flemington and Warwick Farm Racecourse.
 He also ran second in the Maribyrnong Plate, AJC Breeders Plate, Ascot Vale Stakes and the Champagne Stakes.